ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

           $ref: "#/components/schemas/TaxCode"
         employee_tax_code:
           # Here we are reusing not only the schema,
-          #   but even the same semantics.
+          #   but even the same term.
           $ref: "#/components/schemas/TaxCode"
 ~~~